Shivansh-R6S/Clustering/README.md

+The dataset picked up was the Pokemon dataset

 Transformation + Normalization + PCA (T+N+PCA) with c=5 has the best overall performance:

 Silhouette Score: 0.8063 (highest among all methods and cluster counts), indicating well-defined clusters.